Ipana: Comic strip ads

 Stan Drake, artist of the newspaper comic strip The Heart of Juliet Jones, started his career as illustrator for the comic strip ad agency Johnstone and Cushing.
-In an interview with Shel Dorf for the National Cartoonists Society he said he learned drawing pretty girls on the Ipana ads he did for them.
+In an interview with Shel Dorf for the National Cartoonists Society he said he learned to draw pretty girls via the ads he did for Ipana.

 In popular culture

 Under the name Frances Westcott, Frances Bergen, wife of ventriloquist Edgar Bergen and mother of actress Candice Bergen, worked for the Powers Modelling Agency, and her face appeared as "the Ipana Girl" in toothpaste ads in magazines.

 Before becoming a counterculture beat poet, Allen Ginsberg worked on the "Brusha, brusha, brusha" campaign as a market researcher.
 The jingle is referenced in a scene in the 1978 film version of the musical Grease (which built upon a passing line mentioning Bucky Beaver in the original stage musical), and subsequently appeared in a live televised version, for which the production acquired the performance rights.

-The toothpaste is mentioned in the 1999 movie Blast from the Past.
-A family mistakenly lives underground in a fully stocked private nuclear bomb shelter after a jet plane crash during the Cuban missile crisis.
+The toothpaste is mentioned in the 1999 movie Blast from the Past: a family mistakenly lives underground in a fully stocked private nuclear bomb shelter after a jet plane crash during the Cuban Missile Crisis.
 Decades later when they emerge, their supply of discontinued toothpaste is evidence that they really did live underground for so many years.

+Bucky Beaver was for the inspiration of the name and mascot of the Texas-based gas station Buc-ee's.